 Acne affects about 50 million Americans, making it the most common skin problem in the country.
-Though many people still think of it as a teenager’s nightmare, it can haunt adults, too.
+Though many people still think of it as a teenager’s nightmare, acne can haunt adults, too.
 A minor breakout can turn bad by leaving acne scars behind as an unwanted reminder.

 Don’t ignore your acne breakouts.
 In fact, don’t let any acne scarring go untreated.
 Scarring can have an adverse effect on your social life and self-esteem, so why not enlist the help of a world-renowned acne expert at West Dermatology?
 The staff of cosmetic and medical dermatology specialists is proud to offer different options to best treat your case of acne scarring.
-Fill out our online contact form or call 888-554-8740 to schedule an informative consultation with a dermatology office near you in Arizona, Nevada, or California.
+Fill out our online contact form to schedule an informative consultation with a dermatology office near you in Arizona, Nevada, or California.
 The information and treatment you receive can help you effectively treat your acne scarring as soon as possible.

 Acne and Acne Scarring

 Acne can break out on your face, neck, chest, shoulders, and back.
 It can show up on your skin as pimples (pustules), papules, blackheads, whiteheads, cysts, and nodules.